Sutton585/dasut.github.io/index.md

 ---
 [Download PDF Resume](DavidSutton.pdf)

+### Objective
 I'm currently looking for an environment to make an impact in User Experience by utilizing my unique background in both Human-Centered Design Thinking and Software Development.
-I’m looking for a long term environment where I can continue to learn and grow.
-I’m currently freelancing and teaching part-time at RIT and MCC while organizing Upstate UX, a design organization I started for Rochester User Experience professionals.
+I’m looking for a long-term environment where I can continue to learn and grow.
 I'm very self-motivated, and love to work with growing organizations to establish a culture of human-centered product design.

-I recently taught at RIT on the topic of Web Accessibility and Human-Centered Design.
-In January, I began instruction and facilitation for IDEO certification courses for a group of around 100 students.
-My goal is to enable anyone in Rochester with any experience level with an interest to attend the free nine-week course at RIT to get their first industry certification from IDEO, a global design leader and trailblazer of human-centered design and accessibility.

 I take a lot of pride in my ability to efficiently coordinate across departments and problem-solve with my team to find efficient solutions to complex business and user needs.
-I’m passionate about what can be accomplished with rapid iterative development, agile methodology, and human-centered design and the impact it can have for not only our products, but also for our customers.
+I’m passionate about what can be accomplished with rapid iterative development, agile methodology, and human-centered design and the impact it can have for not only our products, but also for our users.
+I’m currently freelancing and instructing part-time while organizing Upstate UX, a design organization I started for Rochester User Experience professionals.

+Recent Projects:
+- Spoke at RIT's National Technical Institute for the Deaf on the topic of Web Accessibility and Human-Centered Design.
+- Instruction and facilitation for IDEO certification courses for a group of around one hundred students and design professionals in Rochester.
+- Upstate UX symposium on inclusivness/diversity in our industry.
+- Creating web-based solutions for Rochester companies through my freelance and contract work.

 <!--
 I'm passionate about collaborative product development groups, user-centered design, development, innovation, and ethical design.
 Currently looking for a long term environment to make an impact by utilizing my unique background in human-centered UX design and software development.
 I want to find an opportunity to hone my skills further, while making intuitively-designed products to serve both user needs and business needs.